-Tucked away behind the chapel of the San Fernando Rey de España Mission, a meandering rose garden pays tribute to a man of many talents, American entertainer Bob Hope.
+Tucked away behind the chapel of the Mission San Fernando Rey de España, a meandering rose garden pays tribute to a man of many talents, American entertainer Bob Hope.

 Hope, over the course of his life, seemingly dabbled in everything.
 Aside from being a prolific and pioneering film and television actor, he was also a boxer, vaudevillian, dancer, singer, stand-up comedian, author, and philanthropist.

 Hope was named an honorary veteran of the United States Armed Forces in 1997 for his dozens of tours with the United Service Organization, where he entertained active-duty troops.
 He also made television history by being one of the first entertainers to adopt the use of cue-cards.